Redracer93/cryptocoins-desklet-windows/README.md

 **To be able to use this Desklet first you will need to have the necessary requirements:**

-* **Rainmeter v4.3+** - for how to install check out: https://docs.rainmeter.net/manual/installing-rainmeter/
+* **Rainmeter v4.5+** - for how to install check out: https://docs.rainmeter.net/manual/installing-rainmeter/
 * **Windows 7/8/10** - rainmeter can be installed only on windows
-* **CoinMarketCap API Key** - you can create free tier account at https://pro.coinmarketcap.com/
+* **CoinMarketCap API Key** - you can create a free tier account at https://pro.coinmarketcap.com/

 *NOTE: Rainmeter is a completely safe, free and open-source application for Windows PCs.
 It is a platform that enables skins to run on your desktop.
 For more information check out: https://docs.rainmeter.net/manual/getting-started/*